-Careers in Science Schools
+Careers in Political Science?

 What jobs are available to you with a degree in Political Science?
 You should probably ask what jobs aren't available; you'll have a smaller list!
 The Political Science degree prepares international students for a wide range of careers post-graduation.
 Take a look to see if a job in Political Science interests you!